tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 ##### HttpEntity

-HttpEntity is more or less identical to using mvc-ann-requestbody but is based on a container object that exposes request headers and body.
+HttpEntity is more or less identical to using @ResponseBody but is based on a container object that exposes request headers and body.

 ```java
 @PostMapping("/accounts")